 (you have a register that holds 0)particle_vy[s0] = 0

-… nothing should happen.
+Now if you assemble, run, and hold down the mouse button… nothing should happen.
 Well, nothing visible should happen.
 Importantly, it should not crash!

-If you’re wondering why the heck we’re using
+If you’re wondering why we’re using

 s0